Stephen Malkmus and the Jicks: History

 On October 2, 2006, it was reported by Pitchfork that John Moen had become a full-time member of The Decemberists and had been replaced by Janet Weiss - drummer of Quasi and the then-defunct Sleater-Kinney.

 The band's fourth studio album, Real Emotional Trash, was recorded at SnowGhost Music in Whitefish, Montana, and released on March 4, 2008 to generally positive reviews.
-While Malkmus spent much of 2010 on tour with Pavement, the band completed recording on their fifth album Mirror Traffic with Beck Hansen.
+While Malkmus spent much of 2010 on tour with Pavement, the band completed recording on their fifth album Mirror Traffic with Beck.
 Prior to the release, Janet Weiss' departure from the Jicks lineup was announced.
 Her place was taken by ex-Joggers drummer Jake Morris.

 The band's sixth studio album, Wig Out at Jagbags, was released on January 7, 2014.
 It was recorded in the La Chapelle studio in Belgium with Pavement's F.O.H. live sound engineer Remko 'El Duche' Schouten.
 Overdubs were done in Berlin where Stephen lived from 2012 until 2014 with his family.
 The album was mixed in Amsterdam's IJland Studio.

 On March 26, 2018, it was announced that the band's seventh studio album, Sparkle Hard would be released on May 18, 2018.

 For much of the band's existence, the Jicks did not regularly perform songs by Malkmus's previous band Pavement.
 However, since about 2012, the group has shown a greater willingness to occasionally play Pavement songs (generally one or two per show).
 Commonly played Pavement songs in later Jicks performances have included "In the Mouth a Desert", "Shady Lane", "Box Elder", and "Stereo" among others.